yegor256/blog/static/boilerplate.md

 and a hands-on Java developer.

 Bio:
-Yegor Bugayenko is a founder and CEO of Zerocracy, which plans to replace annoying bosses with with AI bots;
+Yegor Bugayenko is a founder and CEO of Zerocracy, which replaces annoying bosses with AI bots;
+an OOP fundamentalist;
-an OOP fundamentalist and an author of "Elegant Objects" book series;
+an author of "Elegant Objects" book series;
 a provocative blogger at yegor256.com;
-a hands-on Java programmer and a creator of Cactoos, Takes Framework, JCabi, and Rultor;
+a hands-on Java programmer;
+a creator of Cactoos, Takes Framework, JCabi, and Rultor;
-a philanthropist with an annual competition for programmers, where he donates a few thousand dollars to the best software project.
+a philanthropist donating four thousand dollars annualy to an open source award.

 Employer: Zerocracy, Inc. (www.zerocracy.com)